 The gut-brain connection is important for good health and when it is disrupted it can worsen existing chronic disease.
 Studies have shown that chronic stress has negative effects on the gastrointestinal tract such as inflammation and disruption of the beneficial bacteria that live there.
 These negative effects of chronic stress can lead to flare-ups of IBD.
 Mindfulness-based stress reduction (MBSR) is a structured 8 week program that aims to reduce stress by teaching mindfulness techniques.
-Recent research in people living with IBD suggest that MBSR could improve their quality of life by reducing stress levels.
+Recent research in people living with IBD suggests that MBSR could improve one's quality of life by reducing stress levels.
 The study aims to investigate the effects of MBSR on both the mental health of people living with IBD, and their physical health.
-We are studying people who are participating in an MBSR program as well as those receiving standard care at the QEII Health Sciences Centre.
-This study will assess how effective the MBSR program is compared to standard care at reducing distress and signs of stress and inflammation in people living with IBD.
-This study hopes to provide valuable insights into how mindfulness techniques could be used to support individuals living with IBD.
+The investigators are studying people who are participating in an MBSR program as well as those receiving standard of care at the QEII Health Sciences Centre.
+This study will assess how effective the MBSR program is compared to standard of care at reducing distress and signs of stress and inflammation in people living with IBD.
+This study aims to provide valuable insights into how mindfulness techniques could be used to support individuals living with IBD.
 Ultimately, this research aims to improve quality of life and health outcomes for people affected by this challenging condition.

 Study Type